Skip to content

 • To Terminal 2: 13–15 minutes (walking)

 • Arrivals: International flights.
-Immigration and baggage claim area.
+Immigration and baggage claim areas.

-• Mezzanine: Walkway connecting to Terminal 2, medical services, and security screening.
+• Mezzanine: Walkway to Terminal 2, medical services, and security control.

-• Departures: Check-in counters F, G, and H. Access to shops, dining, and services post-security.
+• Departures: Counters F, G, and H. Access to shops, dining, and post-security services.

-• Highlighted services: Modern shopping area, currency exchange, ATMs, spa, premium shops, family rooms, medical service, and many dining options.
+• Key services: Modern shopping area, currency exchange, ATMs, spa, premium stores, family areas, medical service, and many dining options.

-• Hotel: TRYP by Wyndham – Inside the transit area, floor 1.
+• Hotel: TRYP by Wyndham – Inside the transit area, first floor.
 See more

 • See VIP Lounges